 There is no better sentence that helps define the difference between Gap Selling and Solutions Selling than the first one above.
 Notice the emphasis on customer need in the above sentence.
-In conventional solutions selling, sellers look to find a need.
-The idea is that the customer has a need that’s causing pain and that if the seller can find it, they have the ability to make a sale.
-Here’s the problem with that, even in today’s world, buyers don’t always understand the problem very well and even when they do, they’ve rarely evaluated it, measured it and quantified it in relation to what “could be” or in terms of a future outcome (ie the gap).
+In conventional solution selling, sellers look to find a need.
+The idea is that the customer has a need that’s causing pain, and if the seller can find it, they have the ability to make a sale.
+Here’s the problem with that: even in today’s world, buyers don’t always understand the problem very well and even when they do, they’ve rarely evaluated it, measured it and quantified it in relation to what “could be” or in terms of a future outcome (ie the gap).
 This lack of understanding drives the perception of needs that are not accurate or don’t align with the optimal outcome for the buyer.
 In other words, buyers often buy stuff that doesn’t meet their expectations or deliver the expected value because they didn’t properly asses the problem.
 This lack of assessment by companies gives salespeople a tremendous opportunity to gain credibility and wield massive influence in the sale if they choose to capitalize on it by NOT being product-centric.

-In Gap Selling we explicitly say; don’t sell to need!
+In Gap Selling, we explicitly say, “don’t sell to need!”
 Selling to need stunts the sale and puts the salesperson in the cheap seats.
 Without an understanding of why the buyer needs what they say they need and what the root causes are that are creating that need, there is no real assurance that what you’re selling can deliver.
 Selling to need is simply another fancy way of product selling or being product-centric.

 In addition to selling to need, the above sentence offers additional differences.
 Notice where it states, “align a solution . . . and demonstrate why it is better than the competition’s.”
 Nothing could be more product-centric than competing at the product-level to win a sale.

-In Gap Selling the notion of creating an environment where you’re competing against another product on features and functions is crazy.
+In Gap Selling, the notion of creating an environment where you’re competing against another product on features and functions is crazy.
 Product-centric selling weakens a salesperson’s position and puts the product at the center of the sale, not the problem and the desired outcome.
-When salespeople create environments where the buyer is comparing features and functions based on need rather than then delivery of the desired outcome, nobody wins and salespeople lose leverage and dollars.
+When salespeople create environments where the buyer is comparing features and functions based on need rather than delivery of the desired outcome, nobody wins and salespeople lose leverage and dollars.

 Gap Selling coined the term problem-centric selling and doesn’t advocate selling to need, or competing at the product level.
 Gap Selling moves conversations to problem discussions, BEFORE any agreement on need is reached.
 There is little to no discussion on the product or its features until the current environmental problems have been identified, quantified and the impact to the organization, department or functional group has been measured.
 Gap Selling focuses the entire sales process around current state problems and their magnitude.
 Then moves the focus to a desired future state, based on desired business outcomes.
 Once these two elements have been identified, and only then, does the discussion move to need and potential solutions.